microsoft/fluentui/rfcs/react-components/styles-handbook.md

 ### CSS variables caveat

-Values than contain CSS variables (or our `tokens`) might not be always converted, for example:
+Values that contain CSS variables (or our `tokens`) might not be always converted, for example:

 ```js
 import { makeStyles } from '@griffel/react';